 Dr. Kersting has many interests in the field, including internal medicine and surgery, and has completed extensive training in ultrasonography.

-In his time off, Dr. Kersting is an avid movie fan and he enjoys playing tennis.
+In his time off, Dr. Kersting is a huge movie fan and an avid Peloton rider.
 He shares his home with his wife Beth, who is also a veterinarian, and their two sons Ryan and Owen.
-Their family also includes two Labrador Retrievers named Gus and Ernie, and three cats named Pete, Ben and Woody.
+Their family also includes a Labrador Retriever named Gus, a Goldendoodle named Casey, and three cats named Pete, Ben and Woody.

 Dr. Jeremy Larson set his sights early on becoming a veterinarian and worked in the field for 10 years as a Veterinary Technician while he prepared for college.
 Dr. Larson completed both his undergraduate degree and his Doctorate of Veterinary Medicine at the University of Illinois, and joined the Dundee Animal Hospital team in 2004.

 Dr. Larson works in our Elgin office.
 His primary interest in the field is dermatology, with a focused interest in allergic skin diseases and chronic ear infections.
 He is proficient in video otoscopy to allow for more thorough evaluation and treatment of various ear conditions.

 During his time away from work, Dr. Larson enjoys riding motorcycles and spending time with his wife, Lia, their three sons and their dog, Odin.